o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 ## Dataset
-All data including the pre-trained model of SSD, templates, and image sets can be download from following link.
+All data including the pre-trained model of SSD, templates, and image sets can be downloaded from the following link.
 Please put `dataset.zip` in the directory "src/WRS_Dataset" and unzip it.
 Make sure "Annotations", "Images", "data", "labels.txt", "realsense_intrinsic.json", and "ssd.pytorch" are in "src/WRS_Dataset".